 There are several ways to solve this issue, as the legal and intelligence communities know.
 One solution is to use a 3rd party utility from Appligent that properly handles redaction.
-The company offers several flavors of the tool, but it may be too expensive for you if you have an occasional need since the starting price is about $250.
+The company offers several flavors of the tool, but it may be too expensive if you have an occasional need since the starting price is about $250.
 You also need to convert your Word document to a PDF file.

-Another option is to save your Word document as a PDF file and then bring it into an image program like SnagIt.
+Another option is to save your Word document as a PDF file and bring it into an image program like SnagIt.
 Using SnagIt, I applied a blur effect to the portions I wanted to redact.

 This solution isn’t perfect, though.
 For example, in the PDF I referenced in Step 1, you can grab all the text in your browser.
 With the SnagIt version, I couldn’t do this.
 Instead, I had to open the PDF version in Microsoft Word.
-I could then edit the text, but there were some character recognition issues.
+I could edit the text, but there were some character recognition issues.
 However, my blurred text came in as an image object.

 Microsoft Word AddOns & 3rd Party Services

-⚠ Please note this program was archived July 2021.
+Please note this program was archived in July 2021.

 How to Redact Text